SpeedAug: Policy Acceleration via Tempo-Enriched Policy and RL Fine-Tuning: Appendix

-\appsection{Tasks} Three tasks from Robosuite~\citep{zhu2020robosuite} use a 7D action space consisting of a 6D end-effector target pose and a 1D gripper command.
+\appsection{Tasks Details} \textbf{Robosuite.} Three tasks from Robosuite~\citep{zhu2020robosuite} use a 7D action space consisting of a 6D end-effector target pose and a 1D gripper command.
 The initial positions and orientations of the objects are randomized.
 The policy receives a sparse reward upon task completion.

-The Franka Kitchen environment~\citep{fu2020d4rl} uses a 9D action space consisting of a 7D target joint configuration and 2D gripper finger positions.
+\textbf{Franka Kitchen.} The Franka Kitchen environment~\citep{fu2020d4rl} uses a 9D action space consisting of a 7D target joint configuration and 2D gripper finger positions.
 A sparse reward is given each time the agent interacts with any of the seven objects in the environment.
 Thus, the goal of the policy is to interact with as many objects as possible within the time limit.

+\textbf{Continual Pick-and-Place.} We collected 1.4 hours of demonstrations containing 1000 successful pick-and-place trials over 50 episodes using a leader arm robot.
+Objects are 2.5cm cubic wooden blocks in 7 different colors, placed at random reachable positions and orientations on the table.
+During policy rollouts for RL fine-tuning, a human operator manually provides a binary reward signal upon successful placement of an object into a box.
+Unless the operator terminates the episode, the robot continues attempting to pick and place the blocks.
+Episodes are terminated when any of the following occurs: (1) dangerous behavior is observed, such as a hard collision with the table, objects, or the box; or (2) the robot enters an unrecoverable state, typically indicated by repeated failures to approach the object or more than three unsuccessful grasp attempts without improvement in grasp pose.
+See~\Cref{fig:hardware_setup} for the hardware and task space setup.

+\textbf{Maze Navigation.} A point robot navigates toward a fixed goal by selecting the next absolute position in the maze.
+The observation and action spaces are both 2D positions, and a sparse reward is provided upon task completion.
+During RL fine-tuning, the robot can move up to half the maze width in a single environment step, as illustrated in~\Cref{fig:maze_explain}.
+Demonstrations are collected using a smaller step size to simulate suboptimal execution speed.
+Actions that result in wall collisions cause the robot to bounce according to a reflection rule, with the reflection distance capped at 0.3.

-\appsection{Pre-Training Details} Policies are pre-trained with DDPM loss with cosine beta schedule~\citep{nichol2021improved}, following~\citep{chi2024diffusionpolicy}.
+\appsection{Pre-Training Details} \textbf{Diffusion Policy.} In our simulated benchmark experiments, policies are pre-trained with DDPM loss with cosine beta schedule~\citep{nichol2021improved}, following~\citep{chi2024diffusionpolicy}.
 Noise predictor $\epsilon_\theta$ is U-net~\citep{unet} with two residual 1D convolution blocks for its downsampling, bottleneck, and upsampling networks.
 Each residual block has two 1D convolution layers with a residual connection and also 1-layer MLP condition encoder that encodes observation and diffusion timestep.
-Diffusion timestep is processed by sinusoidal embedding~\citep{vaswani2017attention} and two layers of MLPs before fed into each residual block.
-Hyperparameters are provided in~\Cref{fig:dp_hyper}.
+Diffusion timestep is processed by sinusoidal embedding~\citep{vaswani2017attention} and two layers of MLPs before being fed into each residual block.